FroeMic/TUM-IN-Protein-Prediction-1/lectures/12-introduction-structure.md

 ##### 2.3 Domains

-We imagine a domain as follow: _If I took a domain sequence, string it up and put it into solvent, it adopts a unique 3D structure._
+**Definition**: _If I took a sequence out of a protein, string it up and put it into solvent, it adopts a unique 3D structure on its own._

 Proteins are built out of several such substructures.
 The question is **Can we guess domains from sequence?**

+**Question: **How many domains does a protein have?

+> * 61% of proteins in the PDB are single domain
+> * 28% of proteins in the PDB are in 62 proteomes
+>
+> **Problem: **This is a biased view on proteins.
+The 3D structure of Single-Domain-Proteins is easier to experimentally determine, so more Single-Domain-Proteins have been analyzed.

+**Question: **Can domains overlap?

+> Yes, it can happen.
+However, it is not what is typically observed** **

 #### 3. 3D Comparisons